 I advise you to use the Aperture Priority shooting mode of your camera (“A” on Nikon cameras, “Av” on Canon cameras).
 An aperture of f/8 is generally suitable for most scenes.
 Feel free to experiment with different apertures!

-As for the white balance, even if it is easily modified with software, You should set the same white balance for all your shots using one of your camera’s presets (daylight, cloudy, tungsten for indoors shots, etc.).
+As for the white balance, even if it is easily modified with software, You should set the same white balance for all your shots using one of your camera’s presets (daylight, cloudy, tungsten for indoor shots, etc.).
 Again, this is not crucial but it is a good habit to avoid using the automatic white balance (AWB) as the result might vary from picture to picture, and use a fixed WB instead.

 Select RAW instead of JPG.